SirBob01/NEAT-Python/README.md

 A genome's `.forward()` function takes a list of input values and produces a list of output values.
 These outputs may be evaluated by a fitness function and the fitness score of this current genome may be updated via the genome's `.set_fitness()` method.

+_Note that the fitness function must be a maximization function, and all values must strictly be non-negative._

 To grab a clone of the best performing genome in the population, use the brain's `.get_fittest()` function.

 Finally, a brain and all its neural networks can be saved to disk and loaded.
 Files are automatically read and saved as `.neat` files.